Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-Fig. \ref{fig:SMDSvsQDSMDS_w/o_SVD_scenarioII} shows the localization performance of each method in \textbf{Scenario II}.
-While the overall trend is similar to that observed in \textbf{Scenario I}, the performance gap between the iterative \ac{QD-MRC-SMDS} and \ac{QD-SMDS} increases with larger angular errors.
 This can be attributed primarily to the greater degradation in the accuracy of the \ac{GEK} matrix caused by increased measurement errors in the additional angular parameters of the azimuth and elevation angles.
 In this case, it appears that noise suppression in the SVD-based approach works slightly better than in the iterative one.
-Nevertheless, the performance gap remains minimal—even at the largest angular error ($\epsilon=50^\circ$), the estimation error difference is within $0.05$ [m].
+Nevertheless, the performance gap remains minimal—even at the largest angular error ($\epsilon=50^\circ$), the { average} estimation error difference is within $0.05$ m.